Thertzlor/semantic-rainbow/README.md

 Keep in mind results might vary based on the language extensions you have installed, and even for non-semantic highlighting the theme attempts to approximate results by providing fallback mappings to TextMate rules including but not limited to the [VSCode semantic token scope map](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map).

 ## Roadmap
-* Maybe a more "intelligent" way to transform colors...
+* Support for triad/tetrad color transformation
+* Including color readability checks

 ## Contributing
-I am always on the lookout
+I am always looking for ways to improve Semantic Rainbow.
-* Know any lanugage with Semantic Highlighting that this theme could support better?
+* Know any language with Semantic Highlighting that this theme could support better?
 * Notice any contexts in which the existing syntax highlighting looks bad or incomplete?
 * Are there any TextMate fallbacks or modifier combinations that should be included?

-For any issues or fixes an example file
+Preferably issues or fixes should be demonstrated in an example file and with info about, if applicable, extensions used to provide syntax highlighting.
-Demonstrating the fix or issue with an example file

 ## Credits
-* [**Horizon Dark Theme**]() - Semantic Rainbow started as an extension of this theme and it remains an influence especially in the non-syntax parts.
+* [**Horizon Dark Theme**](https://horizontheme.netlify.app/) - Semantic Rainbow started as an extension of this theme and it remains an influence especially in the non-syntax parts.
-* [**TinyColor**]() -  Used for color transformations.
+* [**TinyColor**](https://github.com/bgrins/TinyColor) -  Used for color transformations.